-When the whaling business waned, Woods Hole became home to a fertilizer factory called the Pacific Guano Works on what is now exclusive Penzance Point.
-The company evolved from an importer of quality South American guano to a chemical processor, working with sulphur from Italy, nitrate of soda from Chile, potash from Germany, local hauls of menhaden, and schooner loads of phosphorus from South America and the Caribbean to supply a heavy demand from growers around the country.
-The need to transport thousands of tons of fertilizer brought the railroad — crucial to later development — all the way south to Woods Hole from Boston.
+When the whaling business waned, Woods Hole became home to a fertilizer factory called the Pacific Guano Works (located on what is now exclusive Penzance Point).
+The company evolved from an importer of quality South American guano to a chemical processor.
+The need to transport thousands of tons of fertilizer brought the railroad — crucial to later development — all the way south from Boston to Woods Hole.

-Science begat science, and in 1889 the world renowned Marine Biological Laboratory was founded, since then providing a full or part time home to well over half a hundred Nobel Prize laureates.
-A few decades later, the Woods Hole Oceanographic Institution was created, spawning talent and technology that would blaze new trails across the seas, discovering the wreck of the Titanic among many seminal scientific achievements.
+In 1889 the world renowned Marine Biological Laboratory (MBL) was founded, since then providing a full or part-time home to well over 50 Nobel Prize laureates.
+A few decades later, the Woods Hole Oceanographic Institution (WHOI) was created.

-At the same time, a different kind of discovery was changing the Cape.
 Beginning in the mid 1800’s, people were venturing toward our harbors and dunes in search of recreation.
-This trend gathered speed on the wheels of America’s love affair with the road, and continues today.
-Each year vacationers swell the population of Cape Cod from 220,000 in winter to well over 600,000 in summer.
-Woods Hole is no exception.
+This trend gathered speed on the wheels of America’s love affair with the road and continues today.
+Each year vacationers swell the population of Cape Cod from 22,000 in winter to well over 60,000 in summer!

-History is still everywhere in Woods Hole for people to touch.
-Original captains’ houses line the main streets, and most businesses operate in buildings erected in the 1800’s.
-Fishing boats still tie up at the town dock.
-The Marine Biological Laboratory is headquartered in the old stone building that once housed the candle works, and its surrounding campus provides an architectural history survey from vintage buildings of clapboard and red brick to ultramodern steel and glass.
-The railroad beds first laid to haul fertilizer and early tourists now carry the beachside Shining Sea Bikeway, one of the most beautiful paths for cycling or hiking anywhere.
+History is still everywhere in Woods Hole for people to enjoy.
+Original captains’ houses line the main streets and most businesses operate in buildings erected in the 1800’s.
+The Marine Biological Laboratory is headquartered in the old stone building that once housed the candle works, and its surrounding campus provides an architectural history survey from vintage buildings of clapboard and red brick to ultra-modern steel and glass.

-Visitors can explore on their own, or be guided by an audio tour created by the Historical Museum.
+Visitors can explore the village of Woods Hole on their own, or they can be guided by an audio tour created by the Historical Museum.
 You can navigate to the site on your smartphone and listen to the tour while you walk, following a map available at the museum.